 One of the best things about dental implants is also one of the reasons why some people fear the implant procedure.
 The simple fact that implants are placed in the jaw allows them to act as an anchor for various dental prosthetics, while simultaneously restoring normal biting and chewing functions.
 However, when people hear the term “dental implant surgery”, they may become hesitant about moving forward with restorative treatment using dental implants.

 While it is true that dental implant placement does require a minor oral surgery, this procedure is not as painful as many people think.
 For starters, modern dentistry has come a long way in pain management techniques and implant dentistry is no exception.
-Not only that, but implant specialists have the experience necessary to place implants in such a way that minimized postoperative pain.
+Not only that, but implant dentists have the experience necessary to place implants in such a way that minimized postoperative pain.

 With that being said, dental implant surgery is not completely painless.
 Nor is it excruciating.
 To give you a better idea about what to expect in terms of sensation, let’s take a look at the procedure and the recovery process: